A collaborative bi-national registry on the treatment and outcomes of patients requiring extracorporeal membrane oxygenation (ECMO) in ICU

 Rationale: ECMO is associated with significant costs, risks and requires specialist training and expertise.
 EXCEL is a novel, high-quality, detailed prospective registry of patients requiring ECMO in Australia and New Zealand.
 The registry provides information on patient selection, complications, costs and patient reported outcome measures.
 EXCEL uses the Theoretical Domains Framework to identify evidence-practice gaps and explore barriers and enablers to tailor implementation of evidence.

-Study Progress: The first participant was enrolled in February 2019 and EXCEL has since enrolled 392 participants across 24 active sites.
-An additional 6 sites have expressed interest and are currently completing local governance applications.
-EXCEL has commenced six and twelve month patient follow up assessments.
-A streamlined process allows data to be submitted directly to ELSO and all sites receive quarterly EXCEL reports.
+Study Progress: The first participant was enrolled in February 2019 and EXCEL has since enrolled 700 participants across 26 active sites.
+An additional 4 sites have expressed interest and are currently completing local governance applications.
+EXCEL has commenced six and twelve month patient follow-up assessments.
+A streamlined process allows data to be submitted directly to ELSO and all sites receive 6-monthly EXCEL reports.

 EXCEL has been designed to answer investigator-initiated hypothesis driven questions.